cerebral/cerebral/packages/docs/content/concepts/05_exposing-state.en.md

 In Cerebral you always connect state where you need it.
 This give some benefits:

 1. Cerebral will optimize the component
-2. The debugger will know about this component and understand it's state dependencies
+2. The debugger will know about this component and visualize its state dependencies and when it renders
 3. Increased readability as every component explicitly tells you what state it needs and where it gets it from
-4. You can safely move the component wherever you want without breaking some chain of props passing
+4. You can safely move the component wherever you want without breaking chain of props passing

 Generally you do not have to give this much thought, but there are conventions that will help you handle certain scenarios.